 2. O priests – The message was primarily for the priests.
 They were supposed to be the spiritual leaders of the people.
 As such they were expected to set a good example.
 And because they were the leaders, they were even more culpable than the rest of the Jews.

 Imagine that a parent leaves one child in charge of the other children and then runs an errand for a couple of hours.
 When he returns, the house is a disaster.
 The kids are running wildly around, screaming, and throwing food all over the house.
 Glass is shattered.
 Furniture is broken.
 The child left in charge has his headphones on listening to music with his feet up on the couch.
 Who will the parent likely blame first?
 The parent would likely blame the one left in charge even though the rest of the kids might be behaving even worst.
-He was the oldest and supposed to the be the most mature and therefore the majority of the blame will fall on him.
+He was the oldest and supposed to be the most mature.
+Therefore the majority of the blame will fall on him.

 God holds leaders responsible for how they use their position to influence others.